ReactiveCocoa/ReactiveCocoa/README.md

 1. **Expressive, safe key path observation**

-	You may easily obtain a stream of values for a certain key path, without the need to deal with the obscured KVO API.
+	You may easily obtain a stream of values for a certain key path, without the need to deal with the obscure KVO API.
 	```swift
 	let producer = object.reactive.values(forKeyPath: #keyPath(key))
 	```